s-sameer/docker-tutorial/notes.md

 - A dockerfile is a text file which contains the instructions for bilding a docker image

 Common dockerfile commands:
-- FROM: Specifies the base image to use for the Docker image
+- FROM: Specifies the base image to use for the Docker image.
+The base image specifies the runtime and OS for our image.
 - WORKDIR: Sets the working directory inside the container.
 All subsequent commands in the Dockerfile will be run from this directory.
 - COPY: Copies files or directories from the host machine to the image
 - RUN: Executes commands in the shell within the container during the image build process.
 Typically used to install software packages.